rainport/Echosense/README.md

 It was originally designed to enable navigation for low-vision and blind individuals by providing an intuitive audio embedding of the scene geometry.

-To build the plugin, run cmake .. from within the /NativePlugin/build directory.
-Then, copy geometry_processor.bundle over to /Assets/Plugins.
+To build the plugin, run cmake from within the /NativePlugin/build directory.
+Then copy geometry_processor.bundle over to /Assets/Plugins.
 You will also need to install [libmysofa](https://github.com/hoene/libmysofa).

-To use the plugin, add the script geometry_processor.cs as a component to an object in Unity.
+To use the plugin, add the script geometry_processor.cs as a component to an object.

-The following parameters of the plugin can be tuned from within Unity:
+The following plugin parameters can be tuned:

-Max Distance - maximum range at which objects will be detected
+Max Distance - max range at which objects will be detected
-$\sigma$ - the width of the Gaussian pulse
+$\sigma$ - width of Gaussian pulse
-Speed of Sound - speed of sound in the medium
+Speed of Sound - speed of sound in medium
-Pulse Repetition Frequency - frequency at which new pulses are emitted and echoes are generated
+Pulse Repetition Frequency - frequency of echo generation